Edgar-Noita/SSCSI-Coded-aperture-optimization/README.md

 ct_fn_2_opt_2: Calculation of the first and second terms, EQ.
 (22) for a single iteration

+example: Implementation of the optimization for a given scenario.
+Plots the evolution of the cos function and also the patterns after each iteration

 my_bool: Creates an array of matrices with boolean complementary codes (see restiction on Eq.
 (22)).